HomePropertyIdentifying and Stopping Basement Leaks

 Infrared cameras and HD sewer cameras let us pinpoint exactly where water is entering without ripping up floors or digging blindly.

-The International Residential Code (IRC Section R401.3) specifies minimum grading requirements: finished grade must slope away from foundation walls at a minimum of 6 inches within the first 10 feet.
-Research by the Canada Mortgage and Housing Corporation (CMHC) demonstrated that proper grading alone can reduce below-grade water loading by 40–60% in clay soils, making it one of the most cost-effective interventions available (CMHC, 2004).
-Despite this, field surveys consistently find that 30–40% of homes with basement water problems have inadequate grading — often due to settlement of backfill material around the foundation over time.
+The International Residential Code (IRC Section R401.3) sets minimum grading requirements: finished grade must slope away from foundation walls by at least 6 inches within the first 10 feet.
+Research by the Canada Mortgage and Housing Corporation (CMHC) showed that proper grading alone can cut below-grade water loading by 40 to 60% in clay soils, one of the most cost-effective steps available (CMHC, 2004).
+Even so, field surveys consistently find that 30 to 40% of homes with basement water problems have inadequate grading, often because backfill around the foundation settles over time.

-The reliability engineering of residential sump pump systems has been informed by data from insurance claims analysis.
-State Farm Insurance reported that sump pump failure and water backup claims averaged $10,900 per occurrence nationally as of 2020, making it one of the costliest categories of preventable residential water damage.
-The most common failure mode — power loss during severe storms — represents a design vulnerability where the probability of system demand coincides with the probability of system failure, creating what reliability engineers term a common-cause failure scenario.
-Battery backup and water-powered backup systems address this vulnerability by providing independent, redundant pumping capacity that does not share the power supply dependency of the primary pump.
+The reliability of residential sump pump systems has been studied through insurance claims data.
+State Farm Insurance reported that sump pump failure and water backup claims averaged $10,900 per occurrence nationally as of 2020, one of the costliest categories of preventable residential water damage.
+The most common failure mode, power loss during severe storms, is a design weakness: the moment the system is most needed is also the moment it is most likely to fail, what reliability engineers call a common-cause failure.
+Battery backup and water-powered backup systems address this by providing independent, redundant pumping that does not share the power supply the primary pump depends on.

 “The infrared camera finds hidden moisture by identifying cooler zones on walls or floors where water is evaporating or seeping in.
 We scan the entire basement and catch leaks behind finished walls without making a mess.